Are you for legal assistance? Call the BBA Lawyer Referral Service at 617-742-0625 or click here.

 Over the past decade, volunteer lawyers and law students have passed through the Boston Housing Court offering their assistance to unrepresented tenants and landlords on Eviction Day.
+Since May 1999, an estimated 12,000 volunteers have helped more than 15,000 individuals.
 As a volunteer attorney for this program, you will get out from behind your desk and provide access to justice to pro se litigants through advice, mediation and litigating cases.
+This program is a partnership between the BBA, Volunteer Lawyers Project of the Boston Bar Association, Greater Boston Legal Services, WilmerHale Legal Services Center, and the Boston Housing Court.

 - Staff an advice and information table (one-day commitment).